Murder of Kwong Sau Lan

 The murder of Kwong Sau Lan took place on 21 June 1969.
-Inside a flat at Bukit Merah, 17-year-old Kwong Sau Lan (江秀兰 Jiāng Xìulán) was stabbed to death by 19-year-old Chow Kim Hoong (周剑雄 Zhōu Jiànxióng), the brother of her fiancé.
+Inside a flat at Bukit Merah, 17-year-old Kwong Sau Lan (江秀兰 (Gong1 Sau3 Laan4)) was stabbed to death by 19-year-old Chow Kim Hoong (周剑雄 (Zau1 Gim3 Hung4)), the brother of her fiancé.
 Similarly, Kwong's mother was also stabbed but survived her injuries.
 Chow was arrested three months later for the stabbing, and he was charged with killing Kwong and injuring her mother.
 It was revealed that due to a love triangle between the Chow brothers, Kwong and another woman, Chow had killed Kwong out of resentment.

 After his arrest in September 1969, Chow was sentenced to death by the High Court in July 1970 for murder, but Chow successfully applied for a re-trial after the Court of Appeal allowed his appeal and overturned both his murder conviction and death sentence.
 However, in November 1971, Chow's death sentence was reinstated after the re-trial judges found him guilty of murder a second time.
 Later, Chow's appeals were dismissed, and he was hanged on 3 August 1973.

 Background

-Born in Singapore on 25 December 1951, Kwong Sau Lan was the younger of two daughters in her family, and had an elder sister Kwong Chee Lan (江珠兰 Jiāng Zhūlán).
-Her father died in 1959, hence she lived together with her mother Lee Gan Yoke (李银玉 Lǐ Yínyù; also spelt Lee Ghan Yoke or Lee Ghon Yoke) and sister.
+Born in Singapore on 25 December 1951, Kwong Sau Lan was the younger of two daughters in her family, and had an elder sister Kwong Chee Lan (江珠兰 (Gong1 Zyu1 Laan4)).
+Her father died in 1959, hence she lived together with her mother Lee Gan Yoke (李银玉 (Lei5 Ngan4 Juk6); also spelt Lee Ghan Yoke or Lee Ghon Yoke) and sister.

 Chow Kim Hoong, the younger of two sons, was born in Ipoh, Perak, Malaya (present-day Malaysia) in 1950, but he was stateless as of 1969 when he committed the murder of Kwong, although he still remained living in Singapore with his family.
 Chow worked various jobs, such as a hawker assistant, plumber and odd-job labourer, but he was jobless as of the time he committed the murder.
 During the Malaysian general elections period in 1969, Chow travelled to Kuala Lumpur to apply for Malaysian citizenship but his application was rejected because Chow failed his Malay language proficiency test.

-Chow first got to know Kwong through his older brother Chow Kim Weng (周剑荣 Zhōu Jiànróng; alias Ai Wah 爱华 Aì Huá), who first got to know Kwong in 1967, starting as each other's pen-pals, before they grew closer and became a couple, which led to Chow first knowing Kwong in February 1969 and later became friends with her.
+Chow first got to know Kwong through his older brother Chow Kim Weng (周剑荣 (Zau1 Gim3 Wing4); alias Ai Wah 爱华 (Oi3 Waa4)), who first got to know Kwong in 1967, starting as each other's pen-pals, before they grew closer and became a couple, which led to Chow first knowing Kwong in February 1969 and later became friends with her.